3cb/ssc/README.md

 	})
 }
 ```
-Shutdown Socket Pool and cleanup all running goroutines by using `pool.Drain()`.
+Shutdown Pool and cleanup all running goroutines by using `pool.Stop()`.
 This method will shutdown all read/write goroutines and then shut down all control goroutines that are running.

 Usage for server WebSockets here: https://github.com/3cb/gemini_clone/tree/go_stream